Decoupling Dynamical Richness from Representation Learning: Towards Practical Measurement: Intermediate layer features

 \section{Intermediate layer features}

-In the main text, we only study the final layer features.
-Analysing the middle layers is necessary for a complete understanding of feature learning.
-This appendix shows how we can straightforwardly apply measures outlined in \cref{main:alignment}, and discusses the problems with doing this.
-See e.g.\ \citep{alain2016understanding,montavon2011kernel,lou2022feature} for related work.
+Because our paper focuses on a practical measure of dynamical richness rather than explaining the rich dynamics themselves, we restricted our study to the computationally efficient last-layer features.
+Nevertheless, to encourage future work on rich dynamics using our approach, we include preliminary explorations of intermediate layers.

-Intermediate layers have an intermediate feature map in the same way the last layer does.
-The feature map of the $l$'th layer is $\Phi^{(l)}: \rchi \rightarrow \mathbb{R}^{p_l}$, where $p_l$ is the number of features for layer $l$.
-This induces a feature kernel for the $l$'th layer, $\Phi^{(l)}(x)^T \Phi^{(l)}(x')$.
-Its eigenvalues, eigenfunctions and all projection measures in \cref{main:alignment} can be defined in exactly the same way that they are for the last layer.
-When the output of the feature map $\Phi^{(l)}$ is multidimensional (e.g.\ the output from a 2D convolutional module), the output is flattened to a vector (similarly to \citep{montavon2011kernel, alain2016understanding, raghu2017svcca}).
+We can generalize our metric and visualization by replacing $\mathcal{T}$ in \cref{eq:operator} with that of the $l^{\mathrm{th}}$ layer:

-The interpretation of $\Phi^{(l)}$ as an intermediate feature map and measuring its change with training to monitor feature learning in intermediate layers is straightforward.
-We use the measures $\Pi^*$ and $\hat{\Pi}$, which capture how aligned a layer is to the target function and learned function respectively.
-It is straightforward to simply consider these as probes that help quantify the amount of feature learning that occurs under training.
-However, more care is needed in their direct interpretation.
-In contrast to the final-layer features these layers are not used to directly produce measured output, but rather are fed into the next layer.
-If well-trained early layers are strongly aligned to the final target, that may not be a good thing.
-We illustrate this in \cref{fig:layerwise_compare_layerwise_train} where a greedy layerwise training method leads to stronger alignment in earlier layers, but less good performance than normal SGD with backpropagation for a ResNet18 on CIFAR10.
+where $\Phi^{(l)}$ is the $l^{\mathrm{th}}$ layer's feature map and $p_l$ is its width.
+When the output of the feature map $\Phi^{(l)}$ is multidimensional (e.g.\ the output from a 2D convolutional module), the output is flattened to a vector (similarly to \citet{montavon2011kernel, alain2016understanding, raghu2017svcca}).